Travel journalist Lucy McGuire asked some seasoned travellers whether last-minute holidays live up to the hype...

 - Smart phones are turning us into spontaneous travellers

 - January and 'Cyber Monday' are great times to find a bargain trip

-Many travel companies have last-minute sections on their websites, and the bargain hunters among us thrive on the excitement of bagging a cut-price holiday that starts tomorrow - especially when it's cold and grey outside and we're craving some winter sun.
+Plenty of travel companies have last-minute getaway sections on their websites, and the bargain hunters among us thrive on the excitement of bagging a cut-price holiday that starts tomorrow – especially when it's cold and grey outside, and we're craving some winter sun.